 Universitas 21 is an active network of internationally competitive research and teaching universities that work together to expand their global reach and advance their plans for internationalization.
 Universitas 21 has developed a model for a new kind of university network: a small, well-organized and highly effective association of kindred universities that helps its members establish operational links around the world.

-CREPUQ is a permanent forum for dialogue and the exchange of ideas where administrators can share their experiences in order to improve the overall efficiency of Quebec’s higher education system.
-To encourage discussion and give solid support to the exchanges that take place between its members, CREPUQ conducts research on a variety of topics on a routine basis.
+BCI is a permanent forum for dialogue and the exchange of ideas where administrators can share their experiences in order to improve the overall efficiency of Quebec’s higher education system.
+To encourage discussion and give solid support to the exchanges that take place between its members, BCI conducts research on a variety of topics on a routine basis.

 The AUF is a worldwide higher education and research association, and has been La Francophonie’s operating agency for higher education and research since 1989.
 It aims to establish a French-language international academic community that produces and transmits knowledge, and operates from its head office and central services located in Montreal and Paris.
 It has 739 member institutions in 94 countries.